Asraf-JS/VBA-Examples/README.md

 **SimpleAI**

 In this example, the SimpleAI macro implements a simple decision tree algorithm that predicts whether or not someone should play golf based on the humidity level and wind conditions.
 The decision tree is represented as a two-dimensional array, where each row represents a node in the tree and the columns represent the decision features and outcomes.

+**Combine_Sheets**

+The VBA code provided combines data from two worksheets, Sheet1 and Sheet2, into a new worksheet called "CombinedSheet."
+You can find the files used in Sample Files folder called "Combined Sheets"